-- Device Information displays information about the device, such as model name, device name and the Kernel version as well as the AP version. - Protocol Gateway Information, shows the Protocol Gateway model and utility version information for crating the configuration. - Network Information shows the network properties of the two LAN ports
+- Model Name, as its name implies, shows the device's model. - Device Information displays information on the Kernel version as well as the AP version of the device. - Network Information shows the network properties of the two LAN ports

 3.6 Network Configuration